 Xunantunich is a short distance from San Ignacio, the site is accessed by crossing a river on a small ferry.
 This Mayan site was first opened to the public in 1954.
-Climbing to the top of the pyramid “El Castillo”, which, at 130 feet is the second highest in Belize, is permitted.
+Climbing to the top of the pyramid “El Castillo”, which, at 130 feet is the second-highest in Belize, is permitted.

 Cahal Pech ruins are hidden within the jungle vegetation and are breathtakingly beautiful.
-Climb and explore these ruins fully, as there are many sets of stairs, hallways, small rooms, and passage ways.
+Climb and explore these ruins fully, as there are many sets of stairs, hallways, small rooms, and passageways.

-It is situated within the limits of the “Tikal National Park”, an area of 575 square kms in the Northern Guatemala’s “Departmento de El Petén”.
+It is situated within the limits of the “Tikal National Park”, an area of 575 square km in Northern Guatemala’s “Departmento de El Petén”.
 It comprises over 3,000 “already” unearthed buildings and is believed to have been inhabited, from the 6th century BC to the 10th century AD, by a population of over 90,000 persons.

 Barton creek cave

 This is an amazing experience which the whole family can enjoy.
 Whilst the cave is the darkest place.
-The headlamps provided are high powered, children seems to love being in charge of them.
+The headlamps provided are high powered, children seem to love being in charge of them.
 This is a very atmospheric place and the guide provided a lot of interesting information.

 Mountain Pine Ridge

-It is a fun fill half day on horseback through spectacular scenery, river crossing and even running for the enthusiast.
+It is a fun fill half-day on horseback through spectacular scenery, river crossing and even running for the enthusiast.